 Effective Treatment Solutions for Sinusitis

 Each year, more than 50 million Americans seek treatment for sinusitis, also known as a sinus infection.
-They typically complain of nasal congestion, thick yellow-green nasal discharge, facial pain, and pressure.
+They typically complain of nasal congestion, thick yellow-green nasal discharge, facial pain and pressure (which can occur around the forehead, eyes, cheeks, or bridge of the nose), headache, reduced sense of smell, and fever.
 These symptoms can cause discomfort and make completing day-to-day tasks difficult and uncomfortable.
 Thankfully, there are some effective treatment options to help you get back to feeling your best.
-Read on to learn more about sinusitis, its symptoms, and available treatment options.

-Sinusitis is the inflammation of swelling of the tissue lining of the sinuses.
+Sinusitis is the inflammation or swelling of the tissue lining of the sinuses.
 When sinuses become blocked and filled with fluid, bacteria can grow and cause an infection.
-There are several conditions that may cause the sinuses to become blocked, including the common cold, Allergic rhinitis, or the swelling of the lining of the nose, nasal polyps, or a deviated septum.
+Several conditions may cause the sinuses to become blocked, including the common cold, allergic rhinitis (nasal allergies), swelling of the lining of the nose, nasal polyps, or a deviated septum.

 Common symptoms include: